AnhDuc2000/test-jenkins/.github/ISSUE_TEMPLATE/create-confluence-user.md

 For detailed information on the recommended DevOps toolchain, including a presentation video, visit the [**DevCloud**](https://github.dxc.com/pages/bionix/storefront/products/devops/devcloud/) page.

-If you still require a Confluence account just enter your email address below and submit the issue.
+If you still require a Confluence account just enter your email address above and submit the issue.

 Notes:
 * We do not currently support external users.
 All users must provide a DXC email for authentication purposes.